crytic/slither/README.md

 $ slither tests/uninitialized.sol
 ```

 For additional configuration, see the [usage](https://github.com/trailofbits/slither/wiki/Usage) documentation.

+Use [solc-select](https://github.com/crytic/solc-select) if your contracts require older versions of solc.

 ## Detectors